 Companies in this industry slaughter animals and prepare meat products.
-Major companies include Tyson Foods, Smithfield Foods, and Pilgrim's Pride, all based in the US, along with JBS (Brazil), Danish Crown (Denmark), Nippon Meat Packers (Japan), and Shuanghui Group (China).
+Major US companies include Tyson Foods, Smithfield Foods (owned by China's Shuanghui Group), and Pilgrim's Pride (majority-owned by Brazil's JBS), along with Danish Crown (Denmark), and Nippon Meat Packers (Japan).

-The US meat product manufacturing industry includes about 3,000 companies with combined annual revenue of about $175 billion and is forecast to grow slowly over the next two years.
-Key growth drivers include trends in consumption of convenience and case-ready products.
+The US meat product manufacturing industry includes about 3,000 companies with combined annual revenue of about $175 billion.

 Demand is driven by consumer income and by exports.
 Because meat is largely a commodity, the profitability of individual companies depends on efficient operations and an effective distribution network.
 Large companies have big economies of scale in production and distribution.
 Small companies can compete effectively in a local area or by producing unique products.